Amisha-2905/CL_Project/ReadMe.md

 The morph-analysis is also written in the output.txt.

 The further analysis of the crf model is written in analysis.txt .

+## List of tasks and respective contributions:
+-> Data scraping of train data (Amisha)
+-> Tokenization of manually annotated data and test data (Aaryan) -> Annotation of 500 sentences training data (Amisha) -> Annotation of 4 * 50 sentences test data (Both)
+-> Training and running the CRF model on test data (Amisha) -> POS tagger and analysis (Amisha)
+-> WX to hindi unicode and hindi unicode to WX converter (Aaryan) -> Dictionary of morph analyser (Both)
+-> Pipelining of the whole model (Aaryan)